amy-huang/pim_power/DOCS/README.md

 	This was a hack I made to get around this script not recognizing regex patterns of stats that we weren't interested in - the one leading to this quick fix was `system.pim_vault_ctrls0.rdPerTurnAround::1.31072e+06-1.44179e+06`

 # Creating an experiment
-1. **Make a new directory in EXPERIMENTS/ and name it however you like.**
+1. **Make a new directory in EXPERIMENTS/**.
+Name it however you like.
-2. **Copy over the **`get_energy.bash`** script of the example experiment directory to your new one.** This script calls the master script and then places the result files neatly in a results dir within this experiment dir.
+2. **Copy over the **`get_energy.bash`** script** of the example experiment directory to your new one.
+This script calls the master script and then places the result files neatly in a results dir within this experiment dir.
-3. Copy over or create the following files for each simulation.
+3. **Copy over or create the following files for each simulation**.
 These need to be fed as arguments to the master script:
 	1. the **XML file** for the host cores.
 The sample experiment uses the 8 core one for the NDP setup; the host setup one has 16 (that's the only difference between the two)
 	2. the **XML file** for NDP cores.
 The sample experiment uses an 8 core one (which is used both for NDP and host setups)
 	4. the **config.json** from the SMCSim results directory
 	5. the **stats.txt** from the SMCSim results directory.
 The master script assumes the structure of this file is 8 timestamps representing 2, 4, 6, and 8 thread executions of the same benchmark.
-4. Replace the file paths in the template script with the desired ones.
+4.  **Replace the file paths in the template script with the desired ones**.
 If you want to have multiple simulations analyzed, then repeat this process, making sure to assign a different **run_name** for the result files to be put in.
-5. Run **`get_energy.bash`** from the experiment directory.
+5. **Run** **`get_energy.bash`** from the experiment directory.

-The output for each number of threads should look like:
+The terminal print outs for each number of threads should look like:

     Getting stats and aggregating, cleaning into 8 8-pim-stats.txt Aggregating stats across all CPUs, interconnects, and memory controllers